Our Services

 Published on: 2/24/2026

-Most people recover from the flu in 5 to 7 days, though fatigue and cough can linger 1 to 2 weeks; ongoing body aches are common as inflammation from your immune response settles, and dehydration or time in bed can add stiffness and soreness.
+Most people recover from influenza (flu) within 5 to 7 days, though fatigue and cough can linger for 1 to 2 weeks.
+Ongoing body aches are common as inflammation from your immune response gradually settles, and dehydration or extended bed rest can add stiffness and soreness to your recovery.

 Here's what to realistically expect, why your body may still hurt, and when it's time to take the next medical step.